**IMPORTANT: Attention Prospective Students Applying for Fall 2019 Admission**

 - Online Masters in Mass Communication (M.M.C.): Most students choose our innovative online program for its professional orientation and convenient schedule.
 The program is entirely online and provides mid-career professionals with an opportunity to earn an advanced degree.
 It is a 32-credit, option B (professional project required) program.
 Fifty percent or more of the courses must be skills-based.
 Students interested in the online program should contact Dr. Rocky Dailey, online graduate program adviser.
 For more information on the M.M.C. program, click here.

-Students may choose to come to campus and study in a more traditional setting.
+- Students may choose to come to campus and study in a more traditional setting.
 The program — titled: Communication Studies and Journalism, Journalism emphasis — is well-established and well-respected, sending students on to doctoral programs or back to the media industry with enhanced skills and understanding.
 It is a 30-credit, option A (thesis) or 32-credit, option B program.
 (Note: On-campus students are typically required to take two online courses.)
-Students interested in this program should contact Dr. Lyle Olson, graduate program coordinator.
+Students interested in this program should contact Dr. Jenn Anderson, the graduate program coordinator.

 Competitive graduate teaching assistantships in the Communication Studies department provide full tuition remission and a competitive stipend for the academic year.
 Forensics (speech and debate team) assistantships are also sometimes available.
 Teaching assistants in the Communication Studies specialization receive substantial instructional training and serve as the instructors of record for our award-winning SPCM 101: Fundamentals of Speech course.